subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 This is where the geography becomes strategically consequential.
 The Gulf's downstream infrastructure — refineries, LNG liquefaction plants, petrochemical complexes, loading terminals — is not dispersed across continents.
 It sits directly on or near the Gulf coast.

 Saudi Aramco's Ras Tanura refinery processes 550,000 barrels per day and is co-located with the kingdom's largest offshore crude loading terminal.
-QatarEnergy's Ras Laffan complex accounts for roughly 20% of global LNG supply and is the centrepiece of a $100 billion expansion programme.{% sidenote "sn-raslaffan" "Ras Laffan Industrial City is the single largest LNG production complex in the world.
-QatarEnergy's Asian clients represent 82% of its customer base." %} Abu Dhabi's offshore fields operated by ADNOC and its partners sit close to Iran.
+QatarEnergy's Ras Laffan complex accounts for roughly 20% of global LNG supply and is the centrepiece of a $100 billion expansion programme.[5](#fn:sn-raslaffan) Abu Dhabi's offshore fields operated by ADNOC and its partners sit close to Iran.
 Kuwait's Mina Al-Ahmadi complex handles the vast majority of Kuwaiti crude exports.

 All of these facilities are within drone range of Iran.
 All are within missile range.
 The 2019 attack on Saudi Arabia's Abqaiq processing facility demonstrated the vulnerability: a limited drone and missile strike temporarily knocked out more than half of the kingdom's crude production.
 That was a single coordinated attack by a non-state actor.
 What is unfolding now is a sustained state campaign.

 ### Step 5 — The Destination Geography
 {: .story-step data-step="4"}

-The final geographic fact: 84% of crude oil and condensate transiting Hormuz in 2024 was destined for Asian markets.{% sidenote "sn-eia-dest" "EIA / Vortexa tanker tracking.
-China receives 37.7% of all Hormuz crude, India 14.7%, South Korea 12.0%, Japan 10.9%.
-The United States receives just 2.5%." %} The supply corridor and the demand corridor are aligned on a single axis: Gulf production flows east through Hormuz to Asia.
+The final geographic fact: 84% of crude oil and condensate transiting Hormuz in 2024 was destined for Asian markets.[6](#fn:sn-eia-dest) The supply corridor and the demand corridor are aligned on a single axis: Gulf production flows east through Hormuz to Asia.
 When the strait closes, it is Asia — not Europe, not North America — that absorbs the immediate physical shortage.

 :::